Yelp! (“Yelp”) isn’t happy.

 Background Summary: Business Owner Sues For Defamation Over Yelp Review

 We live in the Age of Online Reviews, so it happens all the time.
 A service provider clashes with a client.
-Eager to share his displeasure with the world, said client (under the altruistic auspices of “warning others”) takes to Yelp and posts a scathing — often hyperbolic — negative review.
+Eager to share his displeasure with the world, said client (in the spirit of “warning others”) takes to Yelp and posts a scathing — often hyperbolic — negative review.
 Within days, the target’s inquiries come to a grinding halt.

 It’s every business owner’s worst nightmare, and it happened to an attorney a few years back — so she sued for online defamation.